oskarflygare/quartz/content/notes/Productivity.md

 - [[Discipline can sometimes mean doing less, not just more]]
 	- [[Increasing focus in your work means choosing what not to do]]
 - [[Task selection is more important than trying to stay on top of everything]]
+- [[Every job comes with drawbacks, focus on increasing the ratio of positives instead]] (often by being selective about taking on projects and tasks)

 # Cal Newport core ideas